-- Target the group by posting videos on platforms they are using
+- Target the correct group by posting videos on the platforms they are using

 - Follow marketing measures from the video campaign to enhance the results

-It is getting harder to reach your customers with organic reach.
-Facebook and other platforms push marketers towards paid search.
+It is getting harder and harder to reach your customers with organic reach.
+Instagram and other platforms push marketers towards paid search.
 But how to do it correctly?

-Interactive ads on social media have been for a while now.
-But the trend is still here.
-Users do not want to engage with a predictable and “boring” ads.
+Interactive social media ads have been around for a while now.
+But the trend is still here!
+Users do not want to engage with bad advertisements or “boring” campaigns.

-That is why the marketer’s task is to find a way to surprise and involve the reader by just an ad.
+That’s why it is the marketer’s task to find a way to surprise and involve the viewer by just an ad.

-There are different ways to promote a product in a new refreshing way.
+- Carousel ads – There are different ways to promote a product in a new and refreshing way.
 One of them is a carousel ad that allows a marketer to use multiple pictures or videos and combine them into one ad.
-This is especially popular on Facebook or Instagram.
+This is especially popular on Facebook and Instagram.

-Another way to do it is to start selling product though ad.
-Adding a button like “buy now” etc. with the link which redirects to online shop with the exact product.
-It allows marketers to not only get an impression but also convert it – sell a product.
+- Call To Action buttons – Another way to do it is to start selling products through ads.
+An example is adding a button like “buy now”, with the link which redirects to the online shop with the exact product.
+Such effective marketing campaigns allow marketers to not only get an impression but also convert it – sell a product.

-Lastly, we have interactive ads.
-And here the possibilities are endless.
-It can be either a form of challenge/game or competition.
-The more creative the better.
-This kind of ad engages the potential customer.
+- Interactive ads – Lastly, we have interactive ads.
+Here the possibilities are endless.
+It can be either a form of challenge, game, or competition.
+The more creative the better!
+This kind of ad engages with potential customers.
 That is how the brand gets the attention that may result in a conversion.

-TREND #12: Use Stories to interact on social media
+17. Instagram Trends: Use stories to interact on social media

-People do not want to miss out, something which is limited.
-The time constraint content is booming.
+People do not want to miss out on something that is limited.
+Time constraint content is booming.

-This phenomenon of swiping horizontally rather than vertically means a new way of advertising too.
+The phenomenon of swiping horizontally rather than vertically means a new way of advertising too.
 Stories are all about sharing the experience with your followers.
-And that is what brands are trying to achieve as well, with this new advertisement trend.
+And that is what brands are trying to achieve as well with this new advertisement trend.

 How to leverage ephemeral content for your brand?

-Brand stories should be eye-catching in order to get attention.
+Brand stories should be eye-catching to get attention.
 Many marketers are using stories to get more users of their articles, products, or services.
 They use the option of “swipe” or “see more” to get the user to their website.
-Notice that you can use this option only if you have more than 100 000 followers or business accounts.
+Notice that you can use this option only if you have more than 100.000 followers or business accounts.

-Users are getting more aware now of results from excessive usage of social media.
-That is why there is a trend of decreasing time spent on different platforms.
+Users are getting more aware now of the results of excessive usage of social media.
+That is why there is a trend of decreasing one’s time spent on different SoMe platforms.

-Some people choose to take Social Media detox which usually means 30 days being logged off from your accounts.
+Some people choose to take a social media detox, which usually means being logged off from your accounts for 30 days.

-Thanks to the IOS update, people can check how much they spend daily on their phones.
+Thanks to the IOS update, people can now easily check how much time they spend daily on their phones.

 Smartphone users start to understand how much time they are losing on “pointless” scrolling through different platforms.

 What does it mean for companies?
-People want to see the only quality and meaningful content.
+People only want to see high-quality, meaningful content.
 They tend to skip something which they do not find interesting.
 That is a great challenge for brands.

 This entertainment platform is getting more and more popular.

 At first, it was considered a platform for younger audiences, but now their target goes up to 50 years old.
-It competes with Facebook, Youtube or Instagram.
+Tiktok competes with Facebook, YouTube, and Instagram.

-According to the study, they have 500 million active users.
-In comparison to their competitor – Instagram – it took them six years to get to the same user base after their launch.
+According to a recent study, TikTok has 500 million active users.
+Just as a comparison to their main competitor – Instagram – it took Instagram six years to get to the same user base after launching.

-Many brands are already on TikTok producing witty content including their products.
-Chipotle, a Mexican restaurant chain has over 50 000 fans on this platform.
-They use popular songs in the video to show different dishes from their menu card.
+Many brands are already on TikTok producing witty content including product promotion content.
+Chipotle, a Mexican restaurant chain, has over 50000 fans on this platform.
+They use popular songs in their videos to show different dishes from their menu card.

-One of the arguments is saving the cost.
+One of the arguments is cost savings.
 Micro-persona will not charge a lot for including one’s brand on their social media, as they do not have a wide audience.

-Moreover, this group of “SoMe authorities” has more trust and authenticity to their followers.
+Moreover, this group of “SoMe authorities” has more trust and authenticity in their followers.
 Micro-influencers have a 7 times higher engagement rate according to this study.

-- Find influencers who share similar value to your brand
+- Find influencers who share similar values to your brand

-- Check their metrics correctly – not only the number of followers but also engagement
+- Check their metrics correctly – not only the number of followers but also their engagement

 - Estimate your budget on this campaign before contacting the persona

 Social eCommerce is a combination of social media and e-shopping.
-Social eCommerce happens within the app.
+Social eCommerce happens within an app.

-This new trend allows having a more smooth, streamlined customer journey – less risk of losing the customer between different websites.
+This new trend allows having a smoother, more streamlined customer journey – and thus less risk of losing the customer between different websites.

-Moreover, influencer marketing plays here an important role.
-Often, influencers are having a great way to convince a follower to get to companies’ online shop.
-Usually, they get a percentage of purchase which was done thanks to their backlink.
+Here influencer marketing plays an important role.
+Often influencers are a great way to convince a follower to get to the companies’ online shop.
+In exchange, these influencers usually get a percentage of the purchases done thanks to their backlink.

 One of the greatest potential platforms to start a brand’s eCommerce must be Instagram.
-This social medium decided to include the purchase option by using tags on images, as well as, “shop now” button.
+This social medium decided to include the purchase option by using tags on images, as well as a “shop now” button.

-Instagram users usually look for beautiful content, friends experience, some inspiration on their feed.
+Instagram users usually look for beautiful content, friends’ experiences, and/or some inspiration on their feed.
 That is why trying to incorporate companies’ products in those frames can have a very successful conversion rate.

-This trend is not only one-to-one conversation between the customer and the brand.
-It is about listening about the whole industry to get a better understanding of what marketing actions to choose.
+The social listening trend is not just a one-to-one conversation between the customer and the brand.
+It is about listening to the whole industry to get a better understanding of what marketing actions to choose.

-It allows also to have a better insight into the customer – what he needs, thinks and wants – a customer journey.
-Social listening is about grabbing a bigger picture rather than focusing on one or two impressions.
+It also allows us to have a better insight into customer’s behavior – what he or she needs, thinks, and wants – the customer journey.
+Social listening is about creating a bigger picture rather than focusing on one or two impressions.

-Every company should know what their users are talking about, mentioning on different social media.
-When the brand consists of different products, it is important to categorize them.
+Every company should know what their users are talking about on different social media.
+When the brand promotes different products, it is important to categorize them.

-Furthermore, collect impressions, mentions – dividing them into negative and positive.
-When it comes to the industry – tracking competitors’ actions and overall behaviour of customers may be beneficial for the company.
+Besides product categorization, it is essential to collect impressions and mentions.
+Then divide them into negative and positive.
+When it comes to the industry – also tracking competitors’ actions and the overall behavior of customers may be beneficial for the company.